SakibBinAlam/fake-news-prediction-using-LogisticRegression/README.md

 # fake-news-prediction-using-LogisticRegression

 Building a Fake News Prediction System using Machine Learning with Python.
-I will be using Logistic Regression model for prediction.
+I used Logistic Regression model for prediction.
 The dataset contains 20,000 data.

 # Dataset